THE STORY OF IZNIK CHINI TILES AND THEIR REVIVAL

 The ceramic tiles produced in Iznik (historic Nicaea) during the 15 and 16th centuries represent the cultural and artistic zenith of the Ottoman Empire.
 These tiles still grace the walls of many mosques and palaces.
 The examples of these tiles are part of the best collections of museums in Turkey and around the world.
 Due to a number of reasons, the technical knowledge and documentation employed to create these tiles were unfortunately lost to mankind in the 17th century.

-After a span of 400 years, and after years of research and countless experiments; the Iznik Training and Education Foundation have been successful in reproducing Iznik tiles of the same high quality as their predecessors with the ancient traditional methods of 16th century.
+After a span of 400 years, and after years of research and countless experiments; we have been successful in reproducing Iznik tiles of the same high quality as their predecessors with the ancient traditional methods of 16th century.